Absence of obvious tidal tails around the globular cluster NGC 6397: Results

 The fact that we employ no other data cleaning, nor exclude stars due to their positions on the sky or in the CMD surely allows for many interlopers.
 These contaminants can affect the distinction between GC stars and field stars, which can naturally blur imprints of tidal tails.
 In order to evaluate the impact of these contaminants, we created mock MW interlopers uniformly distributed in the sky according to Appendix~\ref{app: mock-MW}, and added them to our simulated data.
 We decided the position and the extent of the field stars proper motion distribution, which follows a Pearson VII symmetric distribution, by mimicking the field stars around NGC~6397.

-Figure~\ref{fig: tails-velocity} clearly demonstrates that, during the formation of tidal tails for our simulated GC, a continuity in density for the projected radial velocity along the projected radius emerges below the tidal radius of approximately 100 pc.
+Figure~\ref{fig: tails-velocity} clearly demonstrates that, during the formation of tidal tails for our simulated GC, a continuity in density for the projected radial proper motion along the projected radius emerges below the tidal radius of approximately 100 pc.
 It shows the presence of potential escapers due to MW tidal effects.
 In contrast, for NGC~6397, there is a clear cut-off at roughly 30 pc between GC stars and MW interlopers, and thus, no obvious tidal tails.
-Indeed, the density transition in observed data seems to correspond to that of a cluster at the very beginning of its evolution in the MW tidal field as the simulated cluster at $T^{\rm c}=$ 1.83 Gyr already exhibits tidal features.
+Indeed, the density transition in the observed data seems to correspond to that of a cluster at the very beginning of its evolution in the MW tidal field, as the simulated cluster at $T^{\rm c}=$ 1.83 Gyr.
+Interestingly, the stellar streams detected recently by \cite{Ibata+20} seem to have a length comparable to our simulation at this stage of the cluster's evolution (see Figure~\ref{fig: gc-shots}), even when taking into account projection effects as further explained in section~\ref{ssec: proj-effects}.

 According to \textsc{Gaia EDR3} data, we state that there is no obvious sign of an ongoing intense tidal disruption for this cluster.
 We stress that we do manage, in spite of the MW contamination, to detect these tidal features of our simulated GC by looking at the projected radial velocity as a function of the projected distance.